Rookie Squad

 About Louis

-Joins the Rookie Squad for the first time as a renowned winner of tournaments already.
 Dobbelaar secured two big triumphs in 2021 in America at the North And South Amateur and the Dogwood Invitational, having previously won the Australian Amateur and multiple state amateur championships.
-Secured playing rights to play in Latin America in 2021-22 beyond this Australasian season.
+Secured playing rights to play in Latin America in 2021-22 and will head to Europe during 2023 seeking further opportunities.
 A graduate of the outstanding Grant Field school featuring Cameron Smith, who hosted him in Jacksonville for mentoring sessions.

 Best Professional Results